EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/training_gp_tutorial.md

 domain = SimulatorDomain(bounds)
 ```

-The dimension of the domain, i.e. the number of coordinates defining it, can be obtained using the `dim` property:
+The dimension of the domain, i.e. the number of coordinates defining it, can be obtained
+using the [`dim`][exauq.core.modelling.SimulatorDomain.dim] property:

 ``` { .python .copy }